17.10.2020

 Description of chickens

-How to pick chicken mushrooms
+How to properly collect chicken mushrooms

 Description of the mushroom

 The stem of the mushroom has the shape of a regular cylinder.
 Its base (lower part) is slightly thickened.
-The surface of the leg has a silky texture, but above the skirt ring it may look like scaly.
+The surface of the leg has a silky texture, but above the skirt ring it may look scaly.

 Region